Ben-Cliff/Koppen-Geiger_ML/README.md

 # Koppen-Geiger_ML
-An investigation into the Koppen-Geiger Climate Classification system using analysed weather data with an ML implemented classifier.
+An investigation into the Koppen-Geiger Climate Classification system using analysed weather data